yossefsabry/su_nav/maplibre_mappedin_test/notes.md

 Mappedin's node system is "tagged."
 If you toggle "Accessible Route," the algorithm temporarily "deletes" or ignores any edges that represent stairs.
 It then re-calculates the path using only "Elevator" or "Ramp" nodes.

+1. gone adding a game system like moving with the keys on the map so i want to handle and moving